ned777/Shutterbox/README.md

 Issues and PRs welcome.
 If you adapted this for a different server OS, different drive layout, or different camera-app filter set, a PR with your changes (or even just a note in `docs/`) helps the next person.

-## Lessons from building this

-A `LESSONS.md` lives in the repo root with notes on the dead ends — what didn't work and why.
-Worth reading before assuming a different approach (Immich, Syncthing, Nextcloud's auto-upload) would be simpler.
-They might be, but I tried them and these are the issues I hit.

 ## License